About the Services

 All documents are kept completely confidential, and all rights are retained by the author.
 I use the latest edition of the Chicago Manual of Style as my style guide and do all my edits in Microsoft Word using the Track Changes feature.
 Edits in another software program, such as Scrivener, Google Docs, etc., are available at slightly higher rates.
 I am registered with the state of Pennsylvania and have been verified on Reedsy, Facebook, and Google.

 Not sure if you're ready for the editing stage?
 Learn when it's time to call in a professional.

 Developmental and Content Editing

 I now offer full services in developmental editing for those who have completed manuscripts but are struggling with the order of the scenes or overall structure of the novel itself.
 I can help you tweak your outline and rearrange the elements to deliver a more captivating story.
 Along those same lines, most clients who opt for developmental edits also request more detailed content edits.
 The detailed content edits focus on fleshing out characters, the environment, and the more complex layers of the plot.
 That includes assessing the subplots, quality of the content, style of the narrative, dialogue, plot inconsistencies, pacing, and general sentence structure.
 Both developmental and detailed content editing are best suited for short stories and full-length fiction.
-Skype meetings are included.
+Voice/video chats are included.

 Copyediting and Proofreading

 Copyediting and proofreading consists of searching for typos and correcting basic punctuation errors.
 It also includes checking things like grammar, spelling, and consistency of such items.
 This kind of editing is ideal for manuscripts and nonfiction pieces that are complete and just need final touch-ups.